 Dyrssen awardPå svenska

 The Swedish Society for Marine Sciences (SHF) manages and appoints an annual winner of the Dyrssen Award.
-The award is given to the author of the best bachelor and master science theses in the marine field.
+The award is given to authors of the two best master science theses in the marine field.
+The award is 10 000 sek for the best thesis and 5 000 sek for the second best thesis.
 The award was initiated by the SHF in honor of David Dyrssen (1922 - 2011), emeritus professor of analytical chemistry at the University of Gothenburg.
 As one of the founding members of the Swedish Society for Marine Sciences, he spent his career being an active proponent for the promotion of trans-disciplinary research for the marine sciences.

-Bachelor and master science thesis in the marine field approved between July 1st 2017 and June 30th 2018 are eligible for the 2018 Dyrssen award.
+Master science theses in the marine field approved between July 1st 2018 and June 30th 2019 are eligible for the 2019 Dyrssen award.
 The project must be within a marine science discipline and be examined at a university in Sweden.
 Nominations can be sent to us by the student but it needs to include a nomination letter from the supervisor or the examiner.
-The nomination should include all the following,
+The nomination should include all of the following:

 - The thesis as a pdf